 If the domain name isn't configured in WAF, the engine shows an error page.
 An error page is also shown when the WAF engine blocks requests based on malware scan or common threat filter (CTF) results.
 WAF traffic isn't offloaded to FastPath.

-This component contains antivirus and Sandstorm scanning.
+This component contains antivirus scanning and zero-day protection.

 Antivirus scanning takes place for web, FTP, email, and WAF traffic.
 Sophos Firewall performs streaming antivirus scanning.
 If the DPI engine passes a verdict that the traffic is safe, antivirus scanning doesn't take place for traffic flowing through the DPI engine.